-O-rings are also known as a toric or packing joints, and are the most widely-used seal in the industry.
-During assembly, o-rings sit in a groove and are compressed between 2 or more parts to form its shape.
+O-rings are also known as a toric or packing joints, and are the most widely used seal in the industry.
+During assembly, o-rings sit in a groove and are compressed between 2 or more parts to form their shape.
 They are easy to install and may be used as a double-acting seal.
-O-Rings are both inexpensive, and reliable.
+O-rings are both inexpensive and reliable.

 Specialty o-rings can seal pressures of up to 800 PSI.
 If your application requires a seal pressure of over 800 PSI, backup o-rings should be kept in mind.

-In order to correctly assess o-ring needs, one should consider the application’s sealing pressure, lubrication needs, size, and chemical compatibility.
+To correctly assess o-ring needs, consider the application’s sealing pressure, lubrication needs, size, and chemical compatibility.